sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis_3.rst

 There is also a Table of ``Residual Covariances Modification Indices`` produced by jamovi (:numref:`fig-cfa7`).
 In other words, a table showing which correlated errors, if added to the model, would improve the model fit the most.
-It’s a good idea to look across both MI tables at the same time, spot the largest MI, think about whether the addition of the suggested parameter can be reasonably justified and, if it can, add it to the model.
+It is a good idea to look across both MI tables at the same time, spot the largest MI, think about whether the addition of the suggested parameter can be reasonably justified and, if it can, add it to the model.
 And then you can start again